Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Preliminaries: Energy Matching and JKO

 Energy Matching can be viewed through an optimization-in-probability-spaces perspective, expressed via the \gls{jko} scheme from density $\rho_t$ to $\rho_{t+\Delta t}$:

 where the cost \( c(x,y) \) quantifies displacement from \( x \) to \( y \), typically set as \( c(x,y)=\|x - y\|^2 \) in continuous spaces.

 The coupling \(\gamma\in\Gamma(\rho_t,\rho)\) is a joint distribution that characterizes a transport plan.
 Intuitively, \(\gamma(x,y)\) encodes ``how much mass from each location \(x\sim\rho_t\) is transported to each new location \(y\sim\rho\)'', thus determining the optimal reassignment of mass that minimizes the expected transportation cost \(\mathbb{E}_{(x,y)\sim\gamma}[\,c(x,y)\,]\).
-In practice, couplings $\gamma$ can either be precomputed or dynamically estimated during training, and the potential $V_\theta$ is optimized accordingly, aligning it with the induced transport trajectories.
+In practice, couplings $\gamma$ can be precomputed or estimated during training, and $V_\theta$ is optimized accordingly, aligning it with the induced transport trajectories.

 \paragraph{Sampling (two regimes).} Sampling starts from a transport-aligned drift and switches to refinement via a prescribed time-dependent temperature $\epsilon(t)$.
 In continuous time, this corresponds to the time-inhomogeneous \gls{sde}: